 Holly Francis’s diet consisted of over 6000 calories per day and by the age of 23 she was in excess of 22 stone.
 She spent £25,000 on takeaway food over an 8 year period and tragically suffered a miscarriage, likely caused by obesity.
 This led Holly to a complete life change and she lost 11 stone in only 6 months.
 Read the full story.

 A miscarriage is an extremely sad way to spur a life change… believe it or not all you need is willpower.

 Smoking is another habit which costs the earth.
 I know a lot of friends and other bloggers who have had the willpower to kick this habit, but it is far from easy.
 My own mother smokes heavily and I am forever battling with her to give up.
 Unfortunately, you have to want to give up; you need to proactively go about changing habits to truly break them.
 My mum doesn’t want to stop, so I am already fighting a losing battle.

 The associated costs of smoking are enormous and governments can’t help but continue to raise taxes and exploit those with the addiction!
-If you really can’t kick it, consider roll-ups or an electronic cigarette as a cheaper alternative.
+If you really can’t kick it, consider rollups , ecigs or those handheld vaporizers which are a trend now (Head to a herbal vaporizer maker to learn more about portable vaping).
+This would help take baby steps to start on the path of finally quitting to smoke conventional cigarettes.
 Patches and other medication is available to help you beat the cigarette if the willingness is there.